datasigntest/yirunwang/content/authors/admin/_index.md

 - Visitors
 ---

-Yirun is a third year student studying a combined degree in Science and Law with a major in data science at the University of Sydney.
-Her research aspiration is to develop modelling methods to help identify and address issues in the public sector including healthcare and infrastructure.
+Yirun is a third year student at the University of Sydney studying a combined degree in Science and Law with a major in data science.
+Her research aspiration is to develop modelling methods to help identify and address issues in the public sector with a particular interest in healthcare and infrastructure.